 With about a dozen different Daiquiris to choose from, you’re sure to find one to wet your whistle.

-There are also two other locations around the Sun Coast area, which I'll write about here as well.
+There are also three other locations around the Sun Coast area, which I'll write about here as well.

 The “Deck” is a few steps UP off of sidewalk level so you can look down and out at Siesta Village and check the goings on as well as people watch.

-Menus at all three Sun Coast area locations are the same.
+Menus at all four Sun Coast area locations are the same.

 And the menu is pretty wide and varied; choose from specialty salads and sandwiches, deck wraps and burgers to fresh seafood, pasta and steaks.